luo-xiao/Python_Learning/app3_ASR/readme.txt

-This folder contains the implementations of ASR system:
+This folder contains the implementations of ASR system, following the demo session of book: Speech Recognition A-Z with Hands-On, by Learnkart Technology Private Limited.

+[Chap1: Speech and Its Types]
 1. Audio Data Analysis and Visualization
+   -> librosa: play audio, plot waveform & spectrogram
+2. Digitizing and Recording of Speech Signal
+   -> SpeechRecognition: speech to text
+3. Human Speech Production
+   -> gtts: text to speech